-- 18 points 21% or greater of the total number of units in the development - 15 points 16-20% of the total number of units in the development - 12 points 11-15% of the total number of units in the development - 9 points up to 10% of the total number of units in the development - B. Up to 3 points for utilizing Rhode Island based firms. - 3 points for an applicant that certifies in the application that up to 50% of the sub-contractor contracts will be awarded to Rhode Island based construction firms. - C. 2 points for including a certified Minority or Women-owned Business Enterprise as the Developer or minimum 50% Co-developer, Architect, General Contractor, or Property Manager. - D. Up to 8 points for a development that at the time of application has all applicable regulatory agency permits including: municipal permitting bodies (local planning, zoning, and fire code approvals) and state regulatory agencies (Department of Environmental Management and Coastal Resources Management Council).
+- 18 points 21% or greater of the total number of units in the development - 15 points 16-20% of the total number of units in the development - 12 points 11-15% of the total number of units in the development - 9 points up to 10% of the total number of units in the development - B. Up to 3 points for utilizing Rhode Island based firms. - 3 points for an applicant that certifies in the application that up to 50% of the sub-contractor contracts will be awarded to Rhode Island based construction firms. - C. 2 points for including a certified Minority or Women-owned Business Enterprise as part of the development team. - D. Up to 8 points for a development that at the time of application has all applicable regulatory agency permits including: municipal permitting bodies (local planning, zoning, and fire code approvals) and state regulatory agencies (Department of Environmental Management and Coastal Resources Management Council).

-- 8 points for a fully permitted development AND specifications are at least 90% complete AND architect confirms in writing that the plans and specifications can be 100% complete within 30 days AND the application includes a signed schedule of values from the general contractor, determined by RIHousing to be consistent with current pricing, that is the basis for the funding application. - Up to 6 points for master, preliminary and final plan approval for a development or for a development with "by right" approval AND 50% plans and specifications consistent with the requirements of the 2025 Developer's Handbook for "Design Development" level plans. - Up to 4 points for master, preliminary and final plan approval for a development or for a development with "by right" approval and plans that are only schematic.
+- 8 points for a fully permitted development AND specifications are at least 90% complete AND architect confirms in writing that the plans and specifications can be 100% complete within 30 days AND the application includes a signed schedule of values from the general contractor, determined by RIHousing to be consistent with current pricing, that is the basis for the funding application. - Up to 6 points for master, preliminary and final plan approval for a development or for a development with "by right" approval AND 50% plans and specifications that are comprehensive enough to solicit realistic construction pricing. - Up to 5 points for master, preliminary and final plan approval for a development or for a development with "by right" approval and plans that are only schematic.
 Points will be prorated based on approvals in place at time of application.